LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 4. A caption that provides an appropriate title for the table.

-5. Apply styling to the events calendar.
+5. Apply styling to the events calendar using an embedded stylesheet.

    - Use a `<colgroup>` element to apply styling to at least one column.
    - Set border properties in a way that looks good to you.